learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Great, you can use the value in the Secret to connect to the S3 bucket.

+You have to use four Custom Resource Definitions (CRDs) to use the Service Catalog:

+1. Managed services are described in a **ClusterServiceClass**.
+1. If you want to use a service, you can choose an appropriate plan with **ClusterServicePlans**.
+1. You can combine the service and its plan into a _ServiceInstance_.
+As soon as you submit it, the cloud provider creates the resource.
+1. Creating resources is not enough.
+When you want to use it, you should claim it with a _ServiceBinding_.

 ## Service broker limitations

-In the previous example, you provisioned an S3 bucket in Amazon Web Services, but you can create other services such as Databases (RDS) and message brokers (SQS, AMQP).
+In the previous example, you provisioned an S3 bucket in Amazon Web Services (AWS), but you can create other services such as Databases (RDS) and message brokers (SQS, AMQP).

-You can also set up a Service Catalog and broker for Azure and create managed services there.

-Creating managed resources requires two Custom Resource Definitions (ServiceInstance and ServiceBinding), but it's straightforward once you understand how it works.

 There's one caveat, though.

-There's no easy way to import or bind to existing resources.
+**There's no easy way to import or bind to existing resources.**

 Imagine you have three clusters:

-1. One for the development environment.
+1. One for the _development_ environment.
-1. One for the testing environment.
+1. One for the _testing_ environment.
-1. One for the production environment.
+1. One for the _production_ environment.

 The production environment has its own database, but you want to share a single database between testing a development.

 _How can you do so with the Service Catalog?_

+_If you create the database from the development cluster using the Service Catalog, how do you import it in the testing environment?_

 You can't, unless you copy the Secret from one cluster to the other.

+The Service Catalog is designed to create new resources only.

+There's no way to import existing services.

 So you're back at square one: provisioning resources and manually copying secrets.